 Where to Stay in Crystal River

-There is plenty of lodging in Crystal River but if your goal is to spend time with the manatees, I suggest staying in one of the three waterfront hotels.
-If you have big bucks you can stay at the beautiful Plantation Inn at the south end of the bay.
-For slightly less bank you can choose the Best Western Crystal River Resort to the north.
-And if you’re cheap like us, try our personal favorite: The Port Hotel and Marina, right in the center overlooking King Spring.
-Though the hotel is in poor condition, the rooms are clean and the location is superb.
+And if you’re cheap like us, try our personal favorite: Port Hotel and Marina (click here for prices and availability), right in the center overlooking King Spring.
+Though the hotel is in poor condition, the location is superb.
 Watch our video: 60 Second Review of the Port Hotel or read our review of the Port Hotel in the lodging reviews page.
 Each of the above hotels offer guided manatee tours, rental boats and kayaks, and rental snorkel gear.

-There are two main ways to snorkel with the manatees in Crystal River.
-The first is to take a guided tour.
-The second is to go out with your own boat or kayak.
-There are many guided manatee snorkeling tours available and they are a great place to start.
+There are two main ways to go swimming with manatees in Crystal River.
+The first is to take a guided manatee encounter The second is to go out with your own boat or kayak.
+There are many guided manatee tours (snorkeling) available and they are a great place to start.
 They generally cost about the same amount, go to the same places and stay for about the same amount of time so don’t worry too much about choosing one.
-But once you’ve had your first guided tour, you’re going to want to go out on your own and that’s what we’re going to talk about here.
+But once you’ve had your first guided manatee tour, you’re going to want to go out on your own and that’s what we’re going to talk about here.

 If we humans can act responsibly with these amazing creatures then this unique experience will continue to be possible in Crystal River.

 3) Get a Boat.
-You’ll need some kind of boat to access both King Spring and Three Sisters Spring.
+You’ll need some kind of boat (pontoon or kayak) to access both King Spring and Three Sisters Spring.
 There is no land access available.

 If you are staying at the Port Hotel, it is possible to swim directly to King Spring.
 If you stay in the “A” building you can pop right out your back door and climb down the corner of the break wall at the edge of the property.
 If you do swim out, make sure to take a floating dive flag; it will keep you from getting hit by a boat and it is the law.

 4) Get to the Manatees.
 Our favorite location is Three Sisters Spring.
 It is a truly magical spot if you catch it at the right time.
-If you are arriving by kayak you can paddle between the metal posts, up the narrow channel and enter the spring itself.
-Once inside you are not allowed to tie up to any of the shore trees or vegetation, in order to prevent erosion around the spring.
-We usually leave ours floating in a small cove or you can drop an anchor if you have one.
+Kayaks are now NOT allowed inside the springs from November to March, but you can tie them outside the springs, there is a designated space for non-motorized vehicles tie up.
 If arriving by motorized boat, you must drop anchor in the channel outside the spring.
-If it’s too crowded at Three Sisters, then King Spring is a good backup.
+If it’s too crowded at Three Sisters Springs, then King Spring is a good backup.
 You can tie your kayak to the public information raft next to King Spring.
 The visibility tends to be worse, but there is more room to anchor because it is out in the open bay.
 Plus there are always lots of big fish to check out at King Spring.

 Manatee Underwater Photography Tips

-- Disposable underwater film camera: Can get a couple cool shots if you’re lucky.
+- Disposable underwater film camera: Can get a couple cool shots if you’re lucky but don’t expect great quality.
 Cheap.
 Great for a souvenir photo.
 Get the pics put onto a disc when you have them processed by a local drug store.

-Digital SLR with a dedicated housing and dome port: Super expensive, very bulky and a pain in the butt to travel with.
+- Digital SLR with a dedicated housing and dome port: Super expensive, very bulky and a pain in the butt to travel with.
 Best possible quality photos and the only way to get an effective split level shot (half above water and half below).
 Get to use the same camera you’re already used to working with.
-Hard to enjoy your time with the manatees with this much junk in your hands and tough to get self portraits when the manatees come up to kiss you.
+Hard to enjoy your time with the manatees with this much junk in your hands.

 - Digital SLR with “bag-style” housing: Cheaper than a dedicated housing but even more awkward to work with.
 Can take great photos if you’re patient with the setup.